wderekjones/protein_binding/README.md

 where:

-       --f specifies the (list) of input file paths to read --feats specifies the file containing the features to keep from the E-Dragon molecular descriptors output --m denotes molecular descriptors file
+       --f specifies the (list) of summary input file paths to read --feats specifies the file containing the features to keep from the E-Dragon molecular descriptors output --m denotes molecular descriptors file